Brief History of the GG and the Greening Greenfield Campaign

-Mayor Forgey signs the Mayors for Climate Protection Agreement
+Mayor Forgey signed the Mayors for Climate Protection Agreement.

 – 2007 –

-March - Greening Greenfield (GG) campaign launched (Collaborative agreement signed between GGEC and Mayor Forgey)
+Greening Greenfield (GGEC) campaign launched (Collaborative agreement signed between GGEC and Mayor Forgey).

-July - First Low Carbon Diet action study group held by GGEC
+First Low Carbon Diet action study group held by GGEC.

-October - Ice Cream Social – 1st GG visioning meeting.
-Over 70 people who had signed on to the New England Wind Fund and helped raise $12,000 celebrated and shared their visions of a sustainable future.
+Ice Cream Social – First GGEC visioning meeting.
+Over 70 people who had signed on to the New England Wind Fund helped raise $12,000, then celebrated and shared their visions of a sustainable future.

-November - Step It Up Campaign - Bill McKibbens first national grassroots climate change event.
-Over 50 attended an event at the Greenfield Solar Store.
+Step It Up Campaign - Bill McKibben's first national grassroots climate change event.
+Over 50 people attended an event at the Greenfield Solar Store.

-December - MA Legislation celebrations!
-Global Warming Solutions Act; Green Communities Act; Green Jobs Bill and more passed!
-(GGEC advocated for the passing of this legislation)
+MA Legislation celebrations: Global Warming Solutions Act; Green Communities Act; Green Jobs Bill and more was passed!
+(GGEC advocated for the passing of this legislation).

 – 2008 –